 “You are English,” he lingered over the words.
 “And yet you say you want to pick olives?”

 Here in Jaen province, olives mean business.
 Big business.
 Field upon field of olive trees ripple over the mountains, lines of wizened silver trunks rising up and down with every bend in the road.
 Spain produces between 40 and 45% of the world’s olive oil, so I was prepared for a huge commercial operation.
 What surprised me, though, was the discovery that many families still grow their own olives.
 A field here and there.
 A grove somewhere else.

-Picking olives, while a full time occupation for many, has also become something of a family chore.
+Picking olives has also become something of a family chore.
 Farming is as fickle as ever and many young people now study, train and prepare for professions away from the countryside.
-Yet the family plots remain, the work must still be done.

 Some trees vibrate as we drive past, olives dropping onto the floor like jelly beans spilling from a child’s party plate.
 The machine that makes this happen, a small hook on the end of a metal pole, is as high tech as it gets.
 Most olives get beaten out of the tree with a stick.

 After raking the earth, leaves and olives together, the collection is heaped into a trailer.
-Mr X walks around with a ghostbusters-type machine, a reverse hoover that usually blows the olives into a pile.
+Mr X walked around with a ghostbusters-type machine, a reverse hoover that usually blows the olives into a pile.